-Join Jane Barratt for an in-depth discussion in this video The spectrum of investing, part of Personal Investing Basics.
+Join Jane Barratt for an in-depth discussion in this video The spectrum of investing, part of Managing Your Personal Investments.

 - Just like there's many asset classes…where you can put your money,…which as a pro tip,…asking investors how they diversify across asset classes…is a pretty great way to start a conversation.…There are many ways to get started…in the actual buying process.…One thing that's important to know when you're getting…started with opening investment accounts,…is that there's no one right way to start.…It's up to how comfortable you are…with the different options.…And if you talk to very wealthy people,…a great thing that they can teach you,…is that diversification is key.…